viganzeqiri/viganzeqiri/README.md

 - 👋 Hi, I’m Vigan Zeqiri
 - 👀 I’m interested in front end development and web3
-- 🌱 I’m currently learning and exploring the web3 world
+- 🌱 I’m currently exploring the web3 world
 - 📫 How to reach me: https://www.linkedin.com/in/viganzeqirii/

 <!---